International Policy Actions on Wireless

-- For the public they have “recommendations to help lower any potential long-term risks” which include keeping calls short, keep phone away from the body on standby mode, only use it when the reception is strong and use a phone with an external antenna.
+- For the public they had “recommendations to help lower any potential long-term risks” which include keeping calls short, keep phone away from the body on standby mode, only use it when the reception is strong and use a phone with an external antenna.

 - 2002 The Stewart Report commissioned by the UK Government found that exposure to RF radiation below guidelines has not been “proven” to cause adverse health effects but it is not possible to say “that exposure to RF radiation, even at levels below national guidelines, is totally without potential adverse health effects” as “there is some scientific evidence which suggests that there may be biological effects and gaps in knowledge justify a precautionary approach to the use of mobile phone technologies until much more detailed and scientifically robust information on any health effects becomes available.”

 - Check out a slide presentation on people and wireless radiation by NHS here.

 Then, the National Health service changed the public advice text.
 Everything noted above was removed.
 Now they state:

 - “If there are any health risks from the use of mobile phones, children might be more vulnerable because their bodies and nervous systems are still developing.
 Research carried out to date hasn’t supported a link between mobile phone use and childhood cancers such as leukaemia.
 However, if you have any concerns, you can lower your child’s exposure to radio waves by only allowing them to use mobile phones for essential purposes and keeping calls short.”
 Read the new text here.